TheGoldenBread/Exploratory-Data-Analysis-on-Spotify-2023-Dataset---Cantillo/README.md

 - Liveness %: Presence of live performance elements
 - Speechiness %: Amount of spoken words in the song
 <br><br>
-<p> Overall, the dataset contains 953 entries/rows and 24 columns I was able to find this through. </p>
+<p> Overall, the dataset contains 953 entries/rows and 24 columns.
+I was able to find this using. </p>

 ``` python
 df.info()